-Although it was hosted by DRI, it was also enthusiastically supported by the Concepts Development Division, Research and Development Department, U.S. Naval Ammunition Depot, Crane, Indiana (which is now called NSWC Crane).
+The first seminar took place in Estes Park, Colorado during the summer of 1968.
+It was organized by Robert (Bob) M. Blunt of the Denver Research Institute (DRI).
+In the preface of the proceedings, this gathering was referred to as the “First Military Pyrotechnics Seminar.”
+Although it was hosted by DRI, it was also enthusiastically supported by the Concepts Development Division, Research and Development Department, U.S. Naval Ammunition Depot in Crane, Indiana (which is now called NSWC Crane).
 Dr. Bernard E. Douda, then just 16 years into his 60 year career at Crane, was instrumental in promoting the seminar.

 The photo key identifies the participants.
 High resolution versions of this photograph and the key are available in the Members Only area.

 In 1976, Bob Blunt explained the origin of the seminars and those responsible for the initial idea:

 “This seminar is the child—or perhaps the grandchild—of an idea that was discussed at length in 1967 by Jim Kottenstette, Ralph Williams, Bill Cronk, Bernie Douda and me.
 The idea as it was debated among us was concerned with the need for formal course work to provide an educational grounding in Ordnance Science and Engineering similar to the existing courses in other engineering fields of specialization.
 Unfortunately, this idea never came to be a reality, but it did form the kernel around which the first Seminar in Estes Park was built, with great help and encouragement from Bill Cronk and Bernie Douda.”